pulabalakavya/Rock-Paper-Scissors-Game/README.md

 ## How to Run the Game

-1.Make sure you have **Python 3.x** installed.|
+- Make sure you have **Python 3.x** installed.
-2.Open your terminal or VS code.|
+- Open your terminal or VS code.|
-3.Run the file you want to play:
+- Run the file you want to play:

       ```bash
       python rps_game.py